Using server properties to map automation principals for Windows user mapping

 To use server properties to map automation principals

 - Create an automation principal.
 Your Application Server must be configured to use an NSH Proxy in order for jobs to use the automation principal when communicating with target servers.
 For details on this procedure, see Creating automation principals.
-If your system is set up to use default permissions, you must be logged on as RBACAdmin to perform this step.
+By default, the members of the BLAdmins and RBACAdmins roles can create automation principals.

 - Using the Property Dictionary, create a property in the Server property class.
 The property can be named anything.
 The property must be of the type Property Class, and the property must reference the property class called

-If your system is set up to use BMC Server Automation's default set of permissions, you must be logged on as BLAdmin to perform this step.
+AutomationPrincipal.
+If your system is set up to use TrueSight Server Automation's default set of permissions, you must be logged on as a member of the BLAdmins role or any role that has permissions to edit the property dictionary.
 For more information about creating properties, see Adding or modifying properties.

 For more information about setting property values, see Changing property values for one or more system objects.
 In the Servers folder, select the servers where you want to map automation principals.
 On each server, right-click and select Set Property.
 The Set Role Property dialog box opens.
 (To select multiple servers, you must display them using the Group Explorer option.)
 Set the value of the property to the name of the automation principal you created in the first step.